 For campus landscape materials and farm wastes, there are both designated staff and specific arrangements for the separation and delivery of leaves, garden & greenhouse waste or animal bedding to the WRTF or (Martins Farm for some animal bedding).
 Approximately 1,000 tons per year of leaves, yard waste and animal bedding (manure & sawdust) are delivered to the WRTF or to Martins Farm for composting each year.
 The animal bedding which is shipped to Martin Farms accelerates the food waste composting process and contributes to a richer compost product.
 Leaves, yard waste, chipped brush and, once again – after a 3 year hiatus – some animal bedding from the Hadley Farm - are all combined at the WRTF into large open air windrow for composting on a 12 month cycle.
 The 500-1,000 cubic yards/year of compost product (that was once sold –pre 2012) to the community) is applied by UMass Grounds staff into the campus landscape as a garden bed soil amendment or lawn top dressing.

-For food waste and biodegradable service ware/take-out packaging from all sources on campus (see chart above), the material is deposited, either in toters for collection and consolidation by a full-time 2 person food waste crew, or, - in the case of Franklin DC and the Campus Center – in food waste compactors located at the facility loading docks.
+For food waste collected from all sources on campus (see chart above), the material is deposited, either in toters for collection and consolidation by a full-time 2 person food waste crew, or, - in the case of Franklin DC and the Campus Center – in food waste compactors located at the facility loading docks.
 At the WRTF, all food waste collected from 18 campus locations by the OWM food waste crew is consolidated into 12 ton compactor loads for 3 times per week shipment to Martins Farms.
 The Franklin DC and Campus Center food waste compactors are also shipped to Martin Farms at least weekly during the school year.

 Processing (composting) and Marketing